ChrisKK04/game-website/README.md

 * Seeing and searching (game title or review content) the posts of other users
 * Account pages which list a given accounts posts and certain statistics about the account
 * Only developers can post games and only users can post reviews
+* A seed.py script for testing the website with large quantities of data

 ## Upcoming features

 * Game photos and categories
 * More search parameters (game description, average score, tags, developers, etc.)
-* Support for usage with large amounts of data
-* A seed.py file for testing with large amounts of data
 * Better accessibility
 * CSS for styling
 * QOL-updates